chestnutKugelblitz/teradici/readme.md

 result=True

 ```
-To delete objects, which was described by program in the persistent storage for its statefull state - in the ini file
+.. to delete objects, which were described by the program in the persistent storage for its state (in the ini file)

 ### test AWS ec2 instances (Automatic mode)
-In this mode program launch actions, which was described above, automaticly.
+In this mode program launches actions, which was described above, automaticly.
 Also, if you launch program again with same
-keys, it will not perform a cleanUP, and deployment again, and than launch tests, it launch them directly as fast as it
+keys, it will not perform a cleanup, and deployment again, and than launch tests, it launch them directly as soon as it
-determine that it's a second launch with same params:
+determines that it's a second launch with same params:

 ```bash
 ./bandwidth_tester.py instancetest -r us-east-2 -t t2.micro -T t3.micro